Mono, a startup that wants to build Plaid for Africa, gets backing from Y Combinator – TechCrunch

 At Paystack, where Hassan was a product manager, he was privileged to experience firsthand the company’s innovation and growth before it was acquired by Stripe last year.
 He says he learned the ropes of product development and management, and hiring — lessons that have stuck with him to Mono, a company now with 13 staff across Nigeria and India.

-The plan for Mono is to be a global company and getting into YC provides the perfect opportunity to do so.
+The plan for Mono is to be a global company, and getting into YC provides the perfect opportunity to do so.
 The company is also planning an imminent pan-African expansion to Ghana and Kenya, and from all indication, Mono might execute one if not the two before the end of Q1.
-Setting the company up for expansion and the hiring spree that comes with it will require capital, so a seed round is in the works to facilitate the whole process.
+Setting up the company for expansion and the hiring spree that comes with it will require capital, so a seed round is in the works to facilitate the whole process.